spiral/framework/.github/ISSUE_TEMPLATE/3_Support_question.md

 ---
 name: ❓ Question
-about: Use if you have problems and don't know how to formulate them.
+about: Use if you have problems and don't know how to formulate them
+labels: Question

 ---